Gum Treatment (Root Planing)

 - Shaky teeth

 Standard scaling and root planing is the first step in pocket reduction.
-In Smile Design Dental Practice, we offer root planing treatment procedure.
-Usually root planing is done by teeth quadrants and gum under local anaesthesia.
-Plaque, bacteria, calculus (tartar) are removed during the root planing procedure.
+In Smile Design Dental Practice, we offer the root planing treatment procedure.
+Usually, root planing is done by teeth quadrants and gum under local anaesthesia.
+Plaque, bacteria, and calculus (tartar) are removed during the root planing procedure.
 Our dentist then scales and scrapes off the tartar from above and underneath the gum line.
-Subsequently, root planing is to get rid of the rough and tough spots on the tooth root where germs commonly gather.
-The root surface and tooth crowns are cleaned and smoothed, to prevent the formation of calculus.
-Once bacteria is removed, periodontal pockets will begin to reduce in size and the gum starts to heal.
+Subsequently, root planing is used to remove the rough and tough spots on the tooth root where germs commonly gather.
+The root surface and tooth crowns are cleaned and smoothed to prevent the formation of calculus.
+Once bacteria are removed, periodontal pockets will begin to reduce in size, and the gum will start to heal.

 Preventive Home Care

-We recommend brushing and flossing of teeth twice daily to help prevent the build-up of plaque, and the use of toothpaste with fluoride.
-Periodic visit to the dentist for routine check up and professional cleaning every six months allows the dentist to clean up any signs of plaque and tartar before the oral condition worsens.
+We recommend brushing and flossing your teeth twice daily to help prevent plaque buildup and using toothpaste with fluoride.
+Periodic visits to the dentist for routine checkups and professional cleaning every six months allow the dentist to remove any signs of plaque and tartar before the oral condition worsens.
 We will also teach you the proper brushing method.

 Patients with smoking habits are encouraged to quit smoking.
-Researches have shown significant risk factors directly associated with the development of gum disease.
+Research has shown significant risk factors directly associated with the development of gum disease.
 Smoking causes staining of the teeth.
 Most importantly, smoking reduces the success rate of the root planing treatment.

 Schedule an appointment with us NOW!
 Call us at 6463 8588 or WhatsApp to 9815 5336